jdawnduan/DawnDuan/README.md

 In the meantime, I want to slowly build up my CV or protfolio to integrate the research and ~~mostly~~ non-research projects I have been working on.
 It will be a good way to show my scattered skills.
 Here you go, this site is born.
 I will update it from time to time.
 If I encountered you through my academic path, you might see your name on here **someday** (may be very far away from now though...)

 Enjoy!

+Pending Updates:
+1. Add professional certificates
+2. Slowly add posts in the "Credits" page
+3. Have a dual language version of contents